Sainaif/holy-home/README.md

 ### Chore Management
 Create and assign household tasks.
 Set up rotation schedules so chores are distributed fairly.

+### Push Notifications
+Receive browser push notifications for new bills, chore reminders, and other updates.
+Works on desktop and mobile browsers.

 ### Secure Authentication
 Multiple login options: email, username, passkeys (WebAuthn), and optional two-factor authentication (TOTP).